Science as Mindset

 STEM is easy to put on a website.
 So are “innovation,” “engineering,” and “21st-century skills.”
 Living it is something else.

-The real question isn’t whether STEM appears in admissions materials.
-It’s whether students are actually thinking, designing, and reasoning like scientists.
+The real question is not whether STEM appears in admissions materials.
+It is whether students are actually thinking, designing, testing, and reasoning like scientists.

 As we shared in this month’s accreditation article, schools can describe what they value.
-The more meaningful work is showing how those values are embedded, resourced, and visible in student growth.
+The more meaningful work is demonstrating how those values are embedded in curriculum, instruction, and measurable student growth.

-At WHPS, science is not a standalone lab block or a collection of projects.
-It is a mindset woven across grade levels.
-While some areas of school are intentionally structured and sequential, like phonics or learning an instrument, science pairs clear academic goals with intellectual flexibility.
+At WHPS, science is not a standalone lab block or a collection of disconnected projects.
+It is a way of thinking woven across grade levels.
+While some subjects require tight sequencing, such as phonics or instrumental music, science pairs clear academic targets with structured intellectual freedom.

-Across our elementary program, each science unit begins with a meaningful driving question.
-Students observe, wonder, investigate, design, test, revise, and reflect.
+Across our elementary program, each unit begins with a meaningful driving question.
+Students observe closely, generate hypotheses, gather evidence, revise models, and reflect on what the data reveals.

 Snapshots from Lower to Upper Elementary